 'The word you're looking for is sorry, not sor…' he told me.
 He was still staring inquisitively at me, and he was smiling that all-purpose "who-the-hell-are-you" smile.
 The smile people use when they're certain they know you, but they can't put a name to your face.
 I saw no reason to enlighten him.

 'I am very sorry for splashing you,' I told him.
 Turning away from him, I continued on my way.
 I was approaching a junction, and as I prepared to turn the corner, I looked back up the street.
 He was still staring at me, still trying to figure out who I was.
 That was when I was certain that I knew who he was, and that he did not recognise me.
-Of course, my hair was a little darker, and a lot shorter, than the last time he'd seen me.
+Of course, my hair was wet, a lot more blonde, and a great deal shorter, than the last time he'd seen me.
 'Unless, of course, your name is James Sirius Potter, in which case you deserved that soaking, and lot more besides.'

 That was it!
 He left the bus shelter and splashed through the puddles after me.
 I quickened my pace, deliberately ignoring his calls.